 I took Rigby for a walk this morning down the Main Street.
 There was a line extending out the door at the fish shop, hemmed in by temporary bollards placed there for the occasion.
 Things never change, I thought.
 Good Friday tomorrow, and the good folk are out to get their seafood for the day.

-I used to call myself agnostic, just to keep an open mind and to be a little less blunt about if anyone ever asked me.
-The reality is that I can believe in something for which I can find no credible evidence, but that’s okay.
-I’m an atheist, but I’m hardly bolshie about it.
+I used to call myself agnostic to keep an open mind and be a little less blunt about it if anyone ever asked me.
+The reality is that I can’t believe in something for which I can find no credible evidence, but that’s okay.
+So I’m an atheist, but I’m hardly bolshie about it.

 For that reason, I’ll be sticking to meat-free food tomorrow out of solidarity and respect.
 I don’t believe in it, but I’ll respect your beliefs.
 These are personal, individual things.

 In fact, the plan is to make some latkes for lunch – if I can find matzo meal somewhere.